habdil/habdil/README.md

 ## 🎓 About Me

 I'm a third-semester Informatics student at Universitas Islam Indonesia.
 I specialize in web development and machine learning.
-Currently working as a Laboratory Assistant at ITSC and passionate about creating innovative solutions that make a difference.

 ## 🏆 Achievements